The moduli space of matroids

 \subsection{Rational point sets}

 In this section, we explain how the matroid space recovers classical objects like the Grassmannian, the Dressian and the MacPhersonian as rational point sets.

-Let $B$ be a pasteurized ordered blueprint.
+Let $B$ be an $\Funpm$-algebra.
 By the universal property of the matroid space, $\Mat(r,E)(B)$ corresponds to the set of $B$-matroids of rank $r$ on $E$.
 If $B$ carries a topology, then $\Mat(r,E)(B)$ inherits the so-called \emph{fine topology} from $B$.
 The fine topology is defined by a general categorical construction, which has been exhibited first in \cite{Lorscheid-Salgado16} and which has been transferred to rational point sets of ordered blue schemes in \cite{Lorscheid15}.
-Instead of recalling the definition of the fine topology in full generality, we will provide an equivalent characterization in Theorem \ref{thm :fine topology for topological pastures}.
+Instead of recalling the definition of the fine topology in full generality, we will provide an equivalent characterization in Theorem \ref{thm :fine topology for topological idylls}.

-A \emph{topological pasture} is a pasture $F$ together with a topology such that the multiplication $F\times F\to F$ is a continuous map where $F\times F$ carries the product topology, such that $F^\times$ is an open subset of $F$ and such that the inversion map $F^\times\to F^\times$, sending $a$ to $a^{-1}$, is continuous.
+A \emph{topological idyll} is an idyll $F$ together with a topology such that the multiplication $F\times F\to F$ (where $F\times F$ carries the product topology) is a continuous map, and such that $F^\times$ is an open subset of $F$ and the inversion map $F^\times\to F^\times$, sending $a$ to $a^{-1}$, is continuous.

-\begin{rem} It might appear strange at first sight that the definition of a topological pasture does not involve any continuity condition for addition.
-Thus a topological pasture that is a field is not necessarily a topological field.
-However, our definition is guided by properties of the fine topology on rational point sets, as described in Theorem \ref{thm :fine topology for topological pastures} below.
+\begin{rem} It might appear strange at first sight that the definition of a topological idyll does not involve any continuity condition for addition.
+Thus a topological idyll that is a field is not necessarily a topological field.
+However, our definition is guided by properties of the fine topology on rational point sets, as described in Theorem \ref{thm :fine topology for topological idylls} below.
 The proof of these properties does not require any continuity conditions for addition, in contrast to the corresponding proof for topological fields.
 This difference in the proofs can be traced back to the fact that free algebras in the world of ordered blueprints consist of monomials (as opposed to more general polynomials). \end{rem}

-The fine topology for the rational point set $X(F)$ is determined in terms of the following theorem.
+Given an ordered blue scheme $X$ and a topological idyll $F$, the fine topology for the rational point set $X(F)$ is determined in terms of the following theorem.